adworacz/zsmooth/README.md

 specified for each plane.
 If there are fewer modes than planes, the last mode specified will be used for the remaining planes.

-**Note on RGSF differences**:
+**Note on differences**:
+1. Edge pixels are properly processed using a "mirror"-based algorithm.
+Meaning that any pixel values that are absent at an edge are filled in by mirroring the data from the opposite side.
+Other implementations simply skip (copy) edge pixels verbatim.
-This plugin operates slightly differently than RGSF, the 'single precision' floating point Vapoursynth implementation of RemoveGrain.
+2. This plugin operates slightly differently than RGSF, the 'single precision' floating point Vapoursynth implementation of RemoveGrain.
 Specifically, RGSF isn't actually 'single precision' - it's double precision.
 Even for operations that don't benefit from increased floating point precision.
    This means that RGSF is actually significantly slower than it needs to be for some/most operations.

 The implementation in this plugin properly uses single precision floating point for all modes.
 This is exactly the same approach that the Avisynth version of RgTools takes.
 It does mean that